Heartfirey/DUQ4bitCUDA-ERQ/README.md

 ## Towards Accurate Post-Training Quantization of Vision Transformers via Error Reduction (ERQ)

 Below are instructions for reproducing the classification results of ERQ.
 Note that this paper is **extended** from our previous ICML2024 paper:

 ERQ: Error Reduction for Post-Training Quantization of Vision Transformers (**spotlight**).

 Note that we also provide the instructions for reproducing the detection/SR results of ERQ in ERQ_detection.zip/ERQ_SR.zip

+## Environment Setup

+You can run `bash env_setup.sh` to configure the environment automatically.

 ## Evaluation